PhilipDaniels/my-website/README.md

   - documentation generation (p181)
 * Porting C code base
 * Case-insensitive HashMaps and string comparisons
-* Logging setup
 * Combinator APIs for Option and Result (F# railway programming?)
-* How to set RUST_BACKTRACE in Linux and Windows (see Release builds post)
 * Modules
   - pub use x::y::z; use brings into scope in this module, and pub makes it visible outside preludes are written like this